israelali1424/Series_7_Notes/chapter_14_ Options Basics and Hedging.md

 The intrinsic value of an option is the inthe-money amount.
 These calls have intrinsic value because the market price is greater than the strike price.

+**Sales Processds**
+The sales proceeds upon the exercise of a put option is found by subtracting the premium paid for the put option from the strike price of the put.
+In this case, the sales proceeds are 16.50 per share.

+- The number of shares outstanding for a common stock does not determine whether the option will be **in the money**.
+- The value of the option is determined by the relationship between the strike price and the market value of the stock.
+- Additionally, the longer the time until expiration, the greater the chance of the option coming **in the money**.